Fees

 Counselling

 My counselling approach is holistic, person-centred, and collaborative - which means as much as 'together we explore what works best for you'.
-With compassion, curiosity and a little bit of non-conformity, I help you examine the parts of you and your life that feel challenging to help you move toward where you wish to be in your life.
+With compassion, curiosity and sometimes a little bit of humour, I help you examine the parts of you and your life that feel challenging to help you move toward where you wish to be in your life.

 My practice is deeply grounded in the belief that everything is interconnected.
 I believe it is important to look beyond what goes on inside of you and consider the impact of your connections and the world around you.
-I am greatly inspired by critical theory and use a social and ecological justice lens in my work.
+I am greatly inspired by queer theory and use a social and ecological justice lens in my work.

 Ecotherapy

+Ecotherapy therapy is also known as Nature-based therapy.
+It is a therapeutic approach that involves connecting with nature as a way to promote mental and emotional well-being.
 Ecotherapy recognizes the interconnectedness between human well-being and the health of our planet.
 Put simply: when we connect with nature, it takes care of us, and in return, we are more likely to take steps to reciprocate this and protect our environment.

-Ecotherapy is considered a holistic and experiential approach to therapy that takes various forms.
+Nature-based is considered a holistic and experiential approach to therapy that takes various forms.
 Just like 'regular' counselling, we explore the challenges you are navigating and the hopes and strengths you have.
 Bringing therapy outside via walks and sit-spots invites you to be present and grounded, use your senses, be curious and playful, and interact with the living systems around you.

-Education
+Consulting & Education